mendel5/alternative-front-ends/README.md

 - [yattee](https://github.com/yattee/yattee): Alternative YouTube frontend for iOS, tvOS and macOS built with Invidious and Piped, supports sponsorblock

+- [ytcast](https://github.com/MarcoLucidi01/ytcast): Cast YouTube videos to your smart TV from the command line.
+This program does roughly the same thing as the "Play on TV" button that appears on the player bar when you visit youtube.com with Chrome or when you use the YouTube smartphone app

 ### Twitter

 - [Nitter](https://github.com/zedeus/nitter): Alternative Twitter front-end - Lightweight, no ads, no tracking, no JavaScript required